RevealBi/Documentation/en/datasources/microsoft-sql-server.md

 ## Microsoft SQL Server

-To configure a Microsoft SQL Server data source, you will need to enter the following information:
+To configure a Microsoft SQL Server data source, you can configure the following information:

 ![Enter SQL Server Details](images/Enter-SQL-Server-Details.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *Microsoft SQL Server*.
+You can change it to your preference.

 2.  [**Server**](#how-to-find-server): the computer name or IP address assigned to the computer on which the server is running.